Misted Double Glazing: How to Fix Condensation Between Window Panes

 🔍 Enlarge

 The anatomy of an Insulated Glass Unit (IGU).
-When the black perimeter sealant perishes, the unit fails.
+When the black perimeter sealant perishes, the entire unit fails.

-Inside the spacer bar, manufacturers hide tiny silica beads (desiccant) — essentially the same moisture-absorbing beads you find in a new shoebox.
+Inside the spacer bar, manufacturers hide tiny silica beads (desiccant)—essentially the same moisture-absorbing beads you find in a new shoebox.
 If a microscopic hairline crack develops in the perimeter seal (usually due to years of natural expansion and contraction from the sun), moist outside air is slowly sucked into the cavity.

 3. The DIY Myth: Can I Just Drill a Hole in the Glass?

-If you search online for “how to fix misted windows,” you will inevitably find DIY videos suggesting you drill tiny holes into the glass or spacer bar to “vent” the moisture out, followed by injecting a drying agent.
+If you search online for “how to fix misted windows,” you will inevitably find DIY videos suggesting you drill tiny holes into the glass or spacer bar to manually “vent” the moisture out, followed by injecting a chemical drying agent.

 As a professional with four decades of experience, I strongly advise against this.
 Here is exactly why: